mabels/eimer-kette/README.md

 Example usages:

-Export all s3 file names in a SQLite file (file.sql):
+Export all s3 object names to an SQLite file (file.sql):
 ```
 ./s3-streaming-lister \
     --bucket YOUR_BUCKET_NAME \